ap-gaming-co/ap-gaming-integration-doc/docs/transfer-en.md

 | amount  | Decimal (10, 2) (required) | Value > 0 |
 | transactionId | String (50) (optional) | Value > 0 | The transactionId can be used to check a transaction’s status.
 It is a unique ID. |

+If you do not receive a response from the first withdrawal request, do not send a new request with a different transactionId.

+Please wait for the first request to be completed or confirmed before retrying.
+Sending a new request with a different transactionId may result in a duplicate transfer.

 *Sample code (java) - See HttpUtils class at Appendix*

 ```java